Skip to main content

 Private student loans are administered and processed by private lending institutions to be used for educational costs.
 Private student loans are not part of the Federal student loan programs, and should be used for circumstances where you have exhausted all other options in regards to financing your education.

-We highly recommend that you apply for financial aid by completing the FAFSA prior to seeking an Private student loan option.
+We highly recommend that you apply for financial aid by completing the FAFSA prior to seeking a Private student loan option.
 You may be eligible for Federal Direct loans.
-The benefits of the Federal Direct loans over APrivate student loans may include lower interest rates and greater repayment options.
-Review the difference between Federal Student Loans and Private student loans here:
+The benefits of the Federal Direct loans over Private student loans may include lower interest rates and greater repayment options.
+Review the difference between Federal Student Loans and Private student loans here.

 You are free to choose any lender for the Private student loan.
 The choice of a lender is entirely yours and must be made before your loan(s) will be funded.
-However, borrowing an Private student loan is based on credit checks and should only be done after reviewing all of your funding options and contacting different lenders for the best terms.
-Once you choose your lender you will complete their online loan application.
-If the loan application is approved, the lender will notify the school.
+However, borrowing a Private student loan is based on credit checks and should only be done after reviewing all of your funding options and contacting different lenders for the best terms.
+Once you choose your lender you will complete the lender's online loan application.
+If the loan application is approved, the lender will notify the college.

-Transient and non-degree seeking students are not eligible for alternative loans at TTC.
+Transient and nondegree seeking students are not eligible for private student loans at TTC.

 Private student loans may not exceed the borrower's Cost of Attendance minus other sources of financial aid.